multidots/multicollab/readme.txt

 3.
 4.
 5.
-6.
-7.

 == Frequently Asked Questions ==

 = Who is Multicollab for? =

-Multicollab is great for content teams of all sizes: whether it’s just two people or a team of hundreds, Multicollab ensures editorial workflows are made easier by enabling collaborative editing directly on the WordPress Gutenberg interface.
-If your content requires a second opinion and collaboration, Multicollab will be perfect for your needs!
+Multicollab is excellent for content teams of all sizes: Whether it’s just two people or a team of hundreds, Multicollab ensures editorial workflows are made easier by enabling collaborative editing directly on the WordPress-Gutenberg interface.
+Here is a <a href="https://docs.multicollab.com/getting-started/requirements">resource kit</a> for you.

+= <strong> What are the benefits of using Multicollab for Publishers? </strong> =

+If you are creating and publishing content with WordPress, you will love <a href="https://www.multicollab.com/publishers/#It's-frustrating-when-your-story-gets-stuck--due-to-a-slow-and-inefficient-editing-workflow,--but-you-can-change-that-with-Multicollab">all these benefits</a> of using Multicollab.

-= <strong> Does this work with Gutenberg? </strong> =
+= Does this work with Gutenberg?  =

 Yes!
 Multicollab is built to work perfectly with Gutenberg versions 8.6 to 10.7 and is consistently being updated to work with the latest versions of Gutenberg as they roll out.

+<a href="https://www.multicollab.com/blog/building-blocks-of-collaboration-in-gutenberg-phase-3-roadmap-extended/">Building Blocks of Collaboration in Gutenberg Phase 3 (Roadmap Extended)</a>

 = Does this work with the Classic Editor? =

 Unfortunately, the WordPress Classic Editor isn’t as versatile as Gutenberg and isn’t as good at handling collaboration and editing.
-That means that Multicollab doesn’t work on the classic editor - we recommend switching to Gutenberg instead.
+That means that Multicollab doesn’t work on the classic editor – we recommend switching to Gutenberg instead.

 = What is Multicollab compatible with? =

 We’re constantly working to improve Multicollab and make it more widely available.
-The plugin is currently fully compatible with Gutenberg versions 8.6 to 10.7, WordPress versions 5.6 and above, and PHP versions 7.0 or 8.0.
+The plugin is fully compatible with Gutenberg versions 8.6 to 10.7, WordPress versions 5.6 and above, and PHP versions 7.0 or 8.0.

 = Which browsers does Multicollab work with? =